-The bread is shaped in the form of a wreath and usually has candied fruit on top, and a figurine of a baby baked inside.
-It's often simply called "rosca."
-This sweet bread is similar to King Cake which is eaten in New Orleans during Carnival season.
+"Rosca" means wreath and "Reyes" means kings, so a direct translation of Rosca de Reyes would be "Kings' Wreath".
+The sweet bread is shaped in the form of a wreath and usually has candied fruit on top, and a figurine of a baby baked inside (now made of plastic but previously they were porcelain or tin).
+This special treat is often simply called "Rosca."
+The traditions surrounding this sweet bread is similar to the custom of eating King Cake in New Orleans during Carnival season.

-Symbolism of the Rosca de Reyes
+The symbolism of Rosca de Reyes

-The shape of the rosca symbolizes a crown, in this case the crown of King Herod from whom they were trying to hide the infant Jesus.
-The dried fruit on top are jewels on the crown.
-The figurine in the rosca represents Jesus in hiding.
+The symbolism of the Rosca de Reyes speaks of the Biblical story of Mary and Joseph's flight to Egypt to protect the infant Jesus from the slaughter of the innocents.
+The shape of the Rosca symbolizes a crown, in this case, the crown of King Herod from whom they were trying to hide the infant Jesus.
+The dried fruit placed on top are jewels on the crown.
+The figurine in the Rosca represents baby Jesus in hiding.
 The person who finds the baby Jesus is symbolically his godparent and must sponsor the party when he is taken to the temple to be blessed, celebrated as Día de la Candelaria, or Candlemas, on February 2nd.

-Make a Rosca de Reyes:
+Order or Make a Rosca de Reyes:

 Pronunciation: rows-ka de ray-ehs